LamAnnieV/deployment_4/README.md

 **CloudWatch Monitoring for Build #2 and 3 that was run back to back**

+Build #2 Resource Usage

 ![CloudWatch Monitoring #2](Images/CloudWatch_2.png)

+Build #3 Resource Usage at the beginning of the build

 ![CloudWatch Monitoring #3 Start](Images/CloudWatch_3_Start.png)

+Build #3 Resource Usage towards the end of the build

 ![CloudWatch Monitoring #3 End](Images/CloudWatch_3_End.png)

+CloudWatch Notification that Resource Usage is over 15%

 ![CloudWatch Notification](CloudWatch_Notification_Build2and3.png)